free-the-malloc/NRLScrapingLib/README.md

 # nrl-scraping-lib

-A set of functions I put together to scrape match statistics from the National Rugby League website.
+A set of functions for scraping match statistics from the National Rugby League website.

+The functions require a working version of Chrome.
+The functions can be a bit heavy on the computer as the webpages are loaded using Selenium, which essentially automates the process of opening a webpage and reading the webpage.
+Reading the data using simple page requests didn't seem to work, as such I have attempted to make the functions less intensive by playing around with the driver options.

+- **get_match_data** takes in the match extension (the url extension of the particular match following *www.nrl.com*) and a list of attributes.
+The *attributes.txt* file contains a list of the team match statistics that are reported.
+The function returns a dictionary object containing the home and away match statistics.

-We have a function to read a single match, get_match_data, which takes in the extension of the match url (the string that follows after "www.nrl.com") and the array of attributes to be scraped.
-Returns a dictionary object.
+- **get_round_data** takes in the round, season, and list of attributes to be scraped.
+It returns a list of dictionary objects (returned from the get_match_data function as well as some general match data).

-There is a function for reading all the matches in a given round, get_round_data, which takes in a season, round, and a list of attributes, and returns an array of dictionaries, each dict holding the data from a match.
+# Action List

+- Include functionality for FireFox.
+- Include some sample scripts for scraping season and slices of seasons.